finos/FDC3/docs/api/specs/webConnectionProtocol.md

 Any data stored under the `FDC3-Desktop-Agent-Details` must conform to the [DesktopAgentDetails](../ref/GetAgent#persisted-connection-data) type.

-Existing `DesktopAgentDetails` records MUST be used to limit discovery actions (in the next step) to the same mechanism as previously used or to skip the discovery step entirely if a `agentUrl` exists, indicating that the connection should be establish by loading the URL into a hidden iframe and initiating communication with that instead.
+Existing `DesktopAgentDetails` records MUST be used to limit discovery actions (in the next step) to the same mechanism as previously used or to skip the discovery step entirely if a `agentUrl` exists, indicating that the connection should be established by loading the URL into a hidden iframe and initiating communication with that instead.

 If use of the persisted data fails to establish a connection to the DA then `getAgent()` should reject its promise with `AgentNotFound` error from the [`AgentError`](../ref/Errors#agenterror) enumeration.